Mix Like A Pro

 Mixing with a deadline will change the way you work forever!

-Why your initial mix is likely the best version
+Why your rough mix is likely the best version

 Working with limitations inspires creativity and provides focus

 Have a Step by Step Plan and Stick To It

 When you keep things simple, work with a template and set a deadline you are setting yourself up to Produce a Killer Mix right from the start!

 Now it's time to put together a plan.